NirajMaharjan007/PingPong/README.md

 ## Problems not solved

-*Note:* Score Board doesn't works and no reset
 - If run == false, then doesn't works
 - requires to re run the programme
 - no separate two inputs
 - has Bugs while colliding Paddles
+- After game over requires to re-run the programme

 ## Solved Problems

 - collision works
 - Playable
 - can Restart if out of bounds and Space to continue
+- Score board works

 ## This is a Ping-Pong Java Test